 But, unexpected moves or outdated contact information could mean the servicer doesn’t reach you.
 If a student needs help figuring out who their servicer is, one option is to call the Federal Student Aid Information Center (FSAIC): 1-800-433-3243.

-However, FSAIC can only help students figure out their servicer if they hold federal student loans, not private student loans.
+However, the FSAIC can only help students figure out their servicer if they hold federal student loans, not private student loans.

 Another option for borrowers with federal student loans is to log into their Federal Student Aid account.
 From this portal, borrowers can access information on their student loan servicer.